-There has been a dramatic increase in the amount of food allergy over the past 20-30 years.
-Once considered unusual, it now affects 6-8% of young children in the UK and around 1-2% of adults.
+Allergic reactions to food have increase dramatically over the past 20-30 years.
+Once considered unusual, food allergy now affects 6-8% of young children in the UK and around 1-2% of adults.

-There are many different forms of food allergy, some life threatening, others not.
+There are different forms of food allergy, some are potentially life threatening, others not.
 A diagnosis of food allergy can have a massive impact on the everyday life of both a patient and their whole family.
+Food allergies can be daunting, especially for parents with a baby or child who is a sufferer.
 It is essential for optimal management that all the problem foods are correctly identified and that patients know exactly how to recognise and treat allergic reactions if they occur.
 It is also important that the common allergic problems such as eczema and asthma, that commonly go hand in hand with food allergy, are identified and treated.

 - Gastro-oesophageal reflux (effortless vomiting usually after feeds)

 Until the underlying allergy is identified and removed, the symptoms may progress and worsen despite aggressive use of treatments such as steroids or other medications.

 Food allergy may develop in adult patients as a new problem or may be a continuation of allergies that developed in childhood.
 Although childhood food allergies will often resolve (especially milk, egg and wheat) some are more inclined to persist (e.g. nuts, sesame, fish, shellfish).

 Adults with eczema may also have undiagnosed food allergies, although this is much less common than in children.
 Sometimes identification of such allergies can help improve eczema symptoms.

 Thankfully fatal reactions to food are very rare, effecting approximately 10-20 people each year in the UK.
 Careful diagnosis and education around identifying and managing reactions can help reduce the risk.